nazmul-karim170/FIP/README.md

 <img src="assets/fip_analysis.png"/>

 ## 😮 Highlights
-We design a novel DL-based reconstruction framework to tackle the problem of high-quality and fast image recovery in single-pixel imaging

 ### 💡 Fast and Effective Backdoor Purification
-- Deep Learning for Reconstruction instead of tradiational L1-norm solution   -->
 - Clean Accuracy Retainer clean accuracy --> High-quality